Analysis shows most expensive gas in Newberry - News Break

 Analysis shows most expensive gas in Newberry

-According to GasBuddy’s data, gas prices in the Newberry area ranged from $2.99 per gallon to $3.04, with an average price of $3.01 for regular.
+According to GasBuddy, the average price in the Newberry area was $2.80 per gallon - but stations varied widely, with prices from $2.69 to $2.89 per gallon for regular.

-As of Sunday, the most expensive gas in the Newberry area appeared to be at Sunoco, at 13957 Mi-28.
+The most expensive gas in the city Sunday registered at Country Corner, at 600 Pope St.

-If you want to save, check out this list of stations in the city, from most expensive to least as of 05:55 PM, Tuesday:
+If you’re looking for a better deal than that, check out this list of the most expensive stations pumps in the Newberry area that as of 05:41 PM, Tuesday:

 |Regular